guireibar/teamcity-documentation/topics/create-pipeline.md

 As you can see in the project's __General Settings__, it has three other build configurations: _Test1_, _Test2_, and _TestReport_.
 According to our [target scheme](#), _Test1_ and _Test2_ should depend on _TodoImage_, which means you need to create a snapshot dependency on it in both of these builds.
 If there are at least two suitable build agents on your server, TeamCity will be able to run these builds in parallel to each other; otherwise, it will start one after another.

 As you might remember, our VCS trigger in _TodoImage_ considers only preceding builds (that is _TodoApp_) and won't be able to launch tests.
-We can add triggers in both test builds, but TeamCity provides a more straight-forward option — creating an extra [composite build](composite-build-configuration.md), that is _TestReport_.
+We can add triggers in both test builds, but TeamCity provides a more straightforward option — creating an extra [composite build](composite-build-configuration.md), that is _TestReport_.
 A composite build can run without an agent and accumulate results of the preceding builds in a chain.
 Moreover, it will aggregate and report the results of _Test1_ and _Test2_ in one place.
 Just what we need.

 So, to complete this tutorial:
 1. Add snapshot dependencies from _TestReport_ on _Test1_ and _Test2_.